Gloria Estefan: Education

-Estefan was raised Catholic and attended Our Lady of Lourdes Academy in Miami, where she was a member of the National Honor Society.
+Estefan was raised Roman Catholic and attended Our Lady of Lourdes Academy in Miami, where she was a member of the National Honor Society.

 Estefan attended the University of Miami in Coral Gables, Florida, where she graduated in 1979 with a B.A. in psychology and a minor in French.
 While attending the University of Miami, Estefan also worked as an English, Spanish, and French translator at Miami International Airport's Customs Department and, because of her language abilities, says she was once approached by the CIA as a possible employee.
 In 1984, she was inducted into the Iron Arrow Honor Society, the highest honor bestowed by the University of Miami.